I Am the Cheese: Title

 He sings many of these songs throughout the novel.
 The song contains several characters, each taking someone with them when the farmer leaves, yet the cheese has nobody.

 Adam believes that he is the cheese.
 He is the bait in a trap.
 Adam is alone in the world, his mother dead and his father missing, and he lives in a hospital.

 Another point is that his father had taught him the song, possibly as a way to reinforce the new name, "Farmer," they had adopted.

 Literary significance and criticism

-The 1975 novel I Am the Cheese began Cormier's experimentation with first-person, present-tense narration.
+Started in 1975, I Am the Cheese began Cormier's experimentation with first-person, present-tense narration.
 When Cormier sent the manuscript to the publisher of his previous novel, The Chocolate War, he was confused and depressed, convinced that he was alienating his new young adult audience because of the complex and ambiguous story.
 However, I Am the Cheese proved to be a success.